ckormanyos/pi-crunch-metal/README.md

 of program code, with slight variations depending on the target system selected.
 The calculation does, however, require ample RAM of about 16 Mbyte.

-GHU/GCC `arm-non-eabi` is used for he target system.
+GNU/GCC `arm-non-eabi` is used for the target system.
-Cros development witn `Win*` and/or `*nin` host is supported.
-Build tools and compilers are essentially the same as those used in the [`real-time-cpp`](https://github.com/ckormanyos/real-time-cpp) repository.
+Cross development with `Win*` and/or `*nix` host is supported.
+Build tools, the build system and the compilers are essentially the same as those used in the [`real-time-cpp`](https://github.com/ckormanyos/real-time-cpp) repository.